BaguaSys/tutorials/src/algorithms/gradient-allreduce.md

 3. Update the model with the averaged gradient.

 In Bagua, this algorithm is supported via the `GradientAllReduce` algorithm class.
-The performance of the `GradientAllReduce` implementation in Bagua by default should be on par with PyTorch DDP and faster than Horovod in most cases.
+The performance of the `GradientAllReduce` implementation in Bagua should be faster than PyTorch DDP and Horovod in most cases.
 Bagua supports additional optimizations such as hierarchical communication that can be configured when instantiating the `GradientAllReduce` class.
-They can make Bagua faster than other implementations in certain scenarios, for example when the inter-machine network is a bottleneck.
+They can make Bagua faster in certain scenarios, for example when the inter-machine network is a bottleneck.

 ## Example usage